GASVIC/gasvic.github.io/index.md

 ---
 # Gilbert & Sullivan Opera Victoria

-This is a simple reStructuredText file, this could be our home page.
+This is a simple markdown file, which could be our home page.

 Example second paragraph.
 Lorem ipsum dolor sit amet.